-PAST 453: Pastoral Theology
+PAST 453: Pastoral Theology Credits: 3 credits

 The Right Rev. Luke (Murianka)

 The course acquaints students with the traditional teaching of the Orthodox Church concerning pastorship, especially focusing on the ideal of the pastor as presented in the Scriptures and Fathers and on the duties and problems of pastoral ministry.
 The relationship between pastor and parish are thoroughly examined.